JohnBro/lazyvim-private-config/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is my private confif with [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 - [💤 LazyVim](#-lazyvim)